Published On: April 17, 2019

 How can smaller firms keep up with the technological pace set by larger businesses?

 It’s no secret that over the last decade the use of technology in businesses has grown exponentially.
-Increasingly, being seeing as “technology focussed” is a key component to success.
+Increasingly, being seen as “technology focussed” is a key component to success.
 Looking at Aviva’s new personal lines “Driver App”, it’s clear large businesses in the insurance space are looking to push their tech development into the marketplace.

 This raises the question; how can smaller firms possibly keep up?